The Most Authentic Paranormal Company In The Country

 6 HOUR GHOST HUNTS & 12 HOUR LOCKDOWN SLEEPOVER DATES BELOW

-Llanyrafon Manor Farm-Cwmbran 12 hour lockdown
+Llanyrafon Manor Farm-Cwmbran

 Ghost Hunt & Optional Sleepover